Updated Oct 2025

 Before we dive in, it’s important to know that the ACT currently offers two tests: a paper ACT and an online ACT.
 Many people are unaware that the ACT offers an online test.
 That’s for two reasons:

 The end result?
-Any student trying to get the highest possible score on the ACT should avoid the online ACT…which shouldn’t be too difficult, given that it’s not really offered anywhere in our area.
-Thus, while we’ll lay out the changes coming to both the online and paper ACT, our recommendations will focus on the paper ACT.
+Any student trying to get the highest possible score on the ACT should avoid the online ACT…which shouldn’t be too difficult, given that it’s barely offered in our area.
+Thus, our recommendations will focus on the paper ACT.

 ACT Change Timeline

-Paper ACT: The changes laid out below will be coming to the paper ACT starting in September 2025.
+Paper ACT: The changes laid out below were made to the paper ACT starting with the September 2025 ACT.

 What are the ACT Changes

 The ACT currently has four sections: English, Math, Reading, and Science.
-The Science section–which would more accurately be called ‘Data Science,’ since it mostly tests data analysis and requires almost no prior science knowledge–will become optional.
-Will colleges continue to require the ACT Science section after it is made optional?
+The Science section–which would more accurately be called ‘Data Science,’ since it mostly tests data analysis and requires little prior science knowledge–will become optional.
+Will colleges continue to require or recommend the ACT Science section after it is made optional?
 That’s hard to predict.
 We’ll simply have to wait and see.
+For the moment, you can use these resources, published by our National Test Prep Association colleagues (Compass Prep and Edison Prep) to track what colleges are saying about the ACT Science.

 2) A shorter ACT, with fewer questions